 The epiphany came via a suggestion in a book (I'll link to at the bottom of the page) and after actually seeing the lobes of my nasal sinuses via the camera and understanding how much surface area I was actually trying to rinse — it seemed really unlikely that I'd been able to access very much of my sinuses just using gravity and a neti pot, or even a squeeze bottle.
 After switching, the amount of the saline solution that I could pump into my face after plugging my other nostril before it started to drain out my mouth was eyebrow raising. 😯

 So I switched to gently forcing the water through the passageways using a special nasal/sinus attachment on ~a water flosser + a hypertonic (extra salty) saline solution, to draw fluids out using osmosis and thin the mucus secretions.
-(I use a regular "isotonic" saline solution (or a half packet of the green kind) when I just need to clean my sinuses on days with lots of pollen or dust exposure.)
+(I use a regular "isotonic" saline solution (or a half packet of the green kind) when I just need to clean my sinuses on days with lots of pollen or dust (or viral) exposure.)

 I've actually found that if I get ahead of a cold and flush before bed and again when I wake up in the morning for a couple days, I can often prevent myself from getting sick or dramatically reduce the length of the cold (as well as stop the months' long after-effects which is what I had initially set out to solve).
 Not sure if it's reducing viral load or just helping my immune system with what it was trying to do in the first place, but it’s great!